fabfabBesnard/Parallel-Variant-Calling/dockersnpeff/Readme.md

 	`docker push yourdockerhub_userid/snpeff:yourtag`

 /!\ **note 1**: the names of your local and your distant repositories should match.
-You can change the name you give to the local repository at the build step with `docker tag local-image:tagname yourdockerhub_userid/snpeff:tagname`
+You can change the name you give to the local repository at the build step with: `docker tag local-image:tagname yourdockerhub_userid/snpeff:tagname`

 /!\ **note 2**: to be able to push, ensure you are connected to dockerhub: `docker login -u user_id -p <password>` (Use --password-stdin instead of -p to be more secure)